samuelfooks/edito-tutorials-content/articles/HelmCharts/BasicWebApplication.md

 ### Edit the `values.yaml` file

-Change the `service.image.version` value by the link to your public docker image as well, as the service port exposed.
+Change the `service.image.version` value by the link to your public docker image as well as the service port exposed.

 ```yaml
 ...